Archive for Waiver Wire

 Big Kid Adds (Week 1)

-While the NFBC Main Event garners most of the attention, there are a handful of leagues with even a larger entry fee ($2.5K to $15K).
-They got originally named “High Stakes Leagues” and this year there are nine of them.
-With so much money on the line, these fantasy managers are going to try to gain any advantage.
+While the NFBC Main Event garners most of the attention, there are a handful of leagues with even larger entry fees ($2.5K to $15K).
+They are named “High Stakes Leagues,” and there are eleven of them.
+With so much money on the line, these fantasy managers try to gain any advantage.
 Most of the time, these managers will be a week or two ahead of everyone else on their adds.
-Here are the players and some information on the ones added in four or more of these leagues.
-Read the rest of this entry »
+Here are the players and some information on the ones added in five or more leagues.

 Read the rest of this entry »